ktr-skmt/werewolfworld/examples/0.1/README.md

 ### vote

-* "Start day vote phase" to "Display"
+* "Start day vote phase" to "Display" and "Move to grave"

 ### night

-* "Start night phase" to "Display"
+* "Start night phase" to "Display" and "Move to grave"

 ### results